-Sophie Dagg is an Associate Solicitor based at Go To Court Lawyers’ Southport office.
+Sophie Dagg is a Senior Associate based at Go To Court Lawyers’ Southport office.
 In 2007 she was awarded a scholarship and graduated with a Bachelor of Laws through Central Queensland University.
 She then completed her Graduate Diploma in Legal Practice through the College of Law.

 Accreditations & memberships